25 Simple & Fun Outdoor Activities for Toddlers

 - Ask your kiddo to jump on different numbered grids as you call out various numbers or let the child jump and hop on his own.

-What Skills Toddlers Achieve From This: Basic mathematic knowledge and physical strength
+What Skills Toddlers Achieve From This: Basic mathematics knowledge and physical strength.

 6. Spray Painting

-Let your kiddo have some fun with colors with this activity!
+Let your kiddo have some fun with colours with this activity!

 What You Will Need